 Following two injury shortened campaigns, a rejuvenated Harden put up ace-like numbers with the A’s in 2008, going 5-1 with a 2.34 ERA in 13 starts.
-One month later, he was dealt to the Chicago Cubs where he continued his dominance, going 5-1 with a 1.77 ERA, allowing just 39 hits and striking out 89 batters in 71 innings, in 12 starts down the stretch.
+That July, he was dealt to the Chicago Cubs where he continued his dominance, going 5-1 with a 1.77 ERA, allowing just 39 hits and striking out 89 batters in 71 innings, in 12 starts down the stretch.
 He completed that season with a combined 10-2 record and a 2.07 ERA with 181 strikeouts in 148 innings in 25 starts.

 With help from A’s pitching coach Ron Romanick, Harden altered his mechanics prior to that season due to a nagging shoulder injury.

 “I implemented a lot of changes to work with what my arm was giving me,” said Harden.
 “And it was very effective.
 It was probably the best command I’ve ever had . . .
 I was only using two pitches – fastball and changeup – and I was able to pitch with two pitches and locate.
 And my shoulder was in really bad shape at that time and I was able to have my best season, which was really kind of crazy.”

 Harden says he didn’t change his approach on the mound when he moved from the pitcher friendly Oakland Coliseum to the hitter friendly Wrigley Field.